kodavatiSrikar/Personality-of-Head-Motion/README.md

 ## Deployment

 Run the following in the project directory to generate the personality traits data using a hybrid model.
+The deployment uses trains model weights(3iternorm_180.pt) to run the inference.

 ```bash
 python attn_deploy.py